-The High School Prep Division of Holy Trinity: An Episcopal School, prepares students for admission to the top High Schools, both public and private, in the Washington D.C./Baltimore area.
-As at The Daisy Lane School and the Primary School, the faculty at the High School Prep whole-heartedly is committed to educating the whole child – academically, emotionally, spiritually, and physically.
+The High School Prep Division of Holy Trinity: An Episcopal School, prepares middle school students for admission to the top High Schools, both public and private, in the Washington D.C./Baltimore area.
+As at The Daisy Lane School and the Primary School, the faculty at the High School Prep is committed to educating the whole child – academically, emotionally, spiritually, and physically.
 Our students thrive amidst academic rigor and grow in independence and self-esteem.
 Our curriculum is comprehensive and challenging.

 The art program is a means of self-expression and imagination.
 The curriculum explores the basic essentials of art theory, techniques, and art history.
 The program incorporates the guidelines of the National Visual Arts Standards into interdisciplinary projects that challenge students, emphasizing the creative growth of each student as a whole person.
 Students begin with two-dimensional media and gradually move to three-dimensional work with a focus on art elements of texture, line, color, space, value, form, and shapes.
 Painting techniques and collage reinforces knowledge of textures and compositions, while simple printmaking techniques are introduced as well.
 Sculpture and clay work enable tactile skills in exploring the shaping of art and how it comes to life.

 Nutrition, Adolescent Growth and Development along with safe and healthy lifestyles are emphasized in a well-rounded Health Education Program.